WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 + This week was a bit weird.
 Felt like they didn't really need us.
 + Had a few questions during office hours and had people come upstairs once.
 But very little.
 + Had an easier time than us because we scrapped ElephantSQL :+1:

+@macintoshhelper:
++ Having specific SQL query requirements would be good: such as requiring a JOIN, SELECT, INSERT INTO, subquery, etc.

 Jen:
 + Project brief could be improved to ensure that students end up using more complex SQL commands? (debatable)